- The ACTUAL best battery powered PA speakers and subwoofers – portable and powerful! - May 24, 2023

 You can see my other Ticket To The Moon reviews here:

-review: Ticket to the Moon hammock - the King size rules all
+Ticket to the Moon travel hammock - king size

 Overally a very durable, large, and lightweight camping hammock.
 Excellent price:performance and overall I love the TTTM lineup!